-- 3.9 The designated safeguarding lead co-ordinates the setting's safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions/meetings and inter-agency meetings - and/or supports other staff to do so - and contributes to the assessment of children. - 3.10 The establishment also has a deputy designated safeguarding lead to cover for when the designated safeguarding lead is not available; the lead responsibility however remains with the designated safeguarding lead. - 3.11 The designated safeguarding lead actively liaises with other academy staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's wellbeing are effective. - 3.12 The designated safeguarding lead or a deputy is always available during academy hours for the staff in the academy to discuss any safeguarding concerns.
-The DSL, deputy DSL and safeguarding team can be reached by calling 1348 internally or using channel 1 on the radio system during school hours 8 - 4.30 - 3.13 More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (June 2024) Annex C: Role of the designated safeguarding lead.
+- 3.9 The designated safeguarding lead co-ordinates the setting's safeguarding and child protection arrangements by providing advice and support to other staff on child welfare, safeguarding and child protection matters, including Stopping Domestic Abuse Together (SDAT) notifications, takes part in strategy discussions/meetings and inter-agency meetings and/or supports other staff to do so and contributes to the assessment of children. - 3.10 The establishment also has a deputy designated safeguarding lead to cover for when the designated safeguarding lead is not available; the lead responsibility however remains with the designated safeguarding lead. - 3.11 The designated safeguarding lead actively liaises with other academy staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective. - 3.12 The designated safeguarding lead or a deputy is always available during academy hours for the staff in the academy to discuss any safeguarding concerns.
+The DSL and safeguarding team can be reached by calling 1348 internally or using channel 1 on the radio system during school hours (8 4.30).
+The safeguarding email address is always monitored. - 3.13 More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (July 2025) Annex C: Role of the designated safeguarding lead.